Skip to main content

 Asbestos

-An AHERA three year asbestos re-inspection was completed on May 20, 2022.
-The next inspection was completed on May 12, 2025.
+An AHERA three year asbestos re-inspection was completed on May 12, 2025.
+The next three year inspection will be due in April of 2028.
 Asbestos surveillance inspections are made every six months between re-inspections.
 Only small scale response actions will be conducted if needed.
-The next three year re-inspection will be due in April of 2028.
 All asbestos was removed from the 1915 building in December of 2001 with demolition of the building in June 2002.
 In the interim, asbestos was removed from underground tunnels and floor tiling was removed as floor replacement as part of remodeling, the most recent occurring over the summer of 2025.

 Radon